As the heat cycle ends, most cat owners feel a magnificent relief. But is it gonna last for you? So, let’s talk about how often do cats go in heat.

 - Second scenario is, the queen does not become pregnant, but she still ovulates.
 This can happen due to mating not being successful, or because she ovulated not because of mating, but it was induced mechanically in a veterinary setup.

 In the latter case, the queen will go in the state of diestrus, also termed as false pregnancy.
-Unlike false pregnancy in dogs, cats rarely show other symptoms of true pregnancy except increased appetite and weight gain.
+Unlike false pregnancy in dogs, cats rarely show other symptoms of true pregnancy except increased appetite, weight gain and swelling of teats.

 False pregnancy usually lasts for 35 to 40 days, after which the queen returns back to normal cycling.